 The Clunker Junker - (888) 383-4181: Promises cash for cars and trucks and operates throughout New Jersey and most of the United States.
 You can benefit from free towing and an instant offer.

 Junk Car Zone - (800) 669-3598: Purchases cars and trucks across Brick and most of the United States.

 Jersey Shore We Buy Cars (551) 239-1478: As the name suggests, this Jersey Shore junk car removal specialist will take that unwanted car off your hands.

-Avoiding Junk Car Removal Scams in Brick Township, New Jersey
+Avoiding Junk Car Removal Scams

+Scam happen all over the country and Brick Township is not immune from them.
 Scams in this industry are not as common as you might think.
 Most companies and dealers are out to earn an honest dollar and are very aware of their reputations.
 After all, in the social media age, you can’t afford to go around scamming people as you’ll be inundated with bad reviews and scam warnings.